82% of Properties Are Underinsured*. Is Yours?

 Is Your Property Underinsured?
 Find Out Now!

 According to a report by rebuildcostassessment.com, 9 out of 10 UK properties do not have the correct levels of insurance cover.
-82% are underinsured, leaving their owners – be they landlords or homeowners – open to significant financial loses should they need to make a claim.
+82% are underinsured, leaving their owners open to significant financial losses should they make a claim.

 Why Are So Many UK Properties Underinsured?

-There are several reasons why this problem occurs (see below) but the outcome is always the same: the amount your insurer pays out in the event of a claim will be less than you need to cover your losses.
-By working on what’s known as the ‘average condition’, your insurer will pay you what it calculates your premium entitles you to.
+There are several reasons why this problem occurs (see below) but, the outcome is always the same, the amount your insurer pays out in the event of a claim will be less than you need to cover your losses.
+By working on what’s known as the ‘average condition’, your insurer will reduce any claim payment proportionally by the underinsurance percentage.
 This can lead to losses of tens, even hundreds of thousands of pounds so making sure you have the correct level of cover in place is essential.

 If you’re worried that you may be underinsured, contact your local Coversure office today.